 Given the large investment in ITER and the very long lead time to the potential application, policy makers and the general public have a right to be informed about the short-term impact of ITER as well as about the expected mid and long-term impact.
-The key benefits, apart from the long-term perspective of fusion energy generation, are the economic spin-offs of these activities in terms of high and low-tech employment in the EU and its contributions to EU international competitiveness.
+The key benefits, apart from job creation and the long-term perspective of fusion energy generation, are the economic spin-offs of these activities in terms of high and low-tech employment in the EU and its contributions to EU international competitiveness.

-The key objectives of the project are:
+The key findings of the project were:

 - F4E spending on ITER is having a significant economic impact.
 It is delivering almost equal returns in increased GVA in the EU economy and has created 34 000 job years in the period of 2008-2017.

 - Case studies performed as part of the analysis demonstrate that there are clear financial benefits for participating firms from spin-offs and spin-outs stemming from contracted work on the ITER reactor.

 - ITER compares quite favourably on return on investment to other Big Science projects in Europe.

 - In the medium to long-term, there is likely to be a positive return on investment from the EU commitment to ITER.